Data validity, integrity, and consistency: Useful tools to safeguard revenue

 So, based on the available information and by simply checking the data validity, consistency and integrity, the only viable conclusion should have been that the height measurement was in error and, therefore, its information should have been ignored, and the auto-pilot returned to the control of the human pilots.
 This severe case of negligence resulted in a major disaster!

 It needs to be an informative brochure where the new features are clear

 Sensor errors: underlying causes

-Although the complete breakdown is usually easy to detect, other, more sneaky effects can also happen, as the gradual decrease of sensor performance.
+Although the complete breakdown is usually easy to detect, other, more sneaky effects can also happen, as the gradual decrease in sensor performance.
 This is illustrated in the following examples:

 Sensors are calibrated before they leave the factory.
 Usually, the manufacturer specifies a maximum period after which the sensor should be re-calibrated, or at least its performance checked.
 As the calibration curve tends to creep, it gradually changes over time.
 In contrast to the Turkish Airlines example, reading does not change in a few tenths of a second, but over months or even longer; the assignment stays within the expected values.
 However, the result is a systematic error, which can have grave financial consequences, as we will see below.